As you continue to learn more about WordPress, you may occasionally come across the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links Manager is not visible when you log into your WP admin area you will need to install a plugin.
-This tutorial explains how to add, edit, delete and manage blogroll links on your site’s sidebar using plugins.
+If you can’t see the Link Manager section when you log into your WordPress dashboard you will need to install a plugin.
+In this step-by-step tutorial, you will learn how to add and manage blogroll links on your sidebar using WordPress plugins.

 Link Manager